centrifugal/centrifugo/docs/content/faq.md

 ### How many connections can one Centrifugo instance handle?

 This depends on many factors.
-Hardware, message rate, size of messages, channel options enabled, client distribution over channels, websocket compression on/off etc. So no certain answer on this question exists.
+Hardware, message rate, size of messages, Centrifugo features enabled, client distribution over channels, websocket compression on/off etc. So no certain answer on this question exists.
 Common sense, tests and monitoring can help here.
 Generally we suggest to not put more than 50-100k clients on one node - but you should measure for your personal use case.

 You can find a benchmark we did in [this docs chapter](misc/benchmark.md) – though the point above is still valid, measure and monitor your own setup.

+### Memory usage per connection?

+Depending on features enabled an amount of RAM required per each connection can vary.
+At moment, you can expect that each connection will cost about 30-50 KB of RAM, thus a server with 1 GB of RAM can handle about 20-30k connections.

 ### Can Centrifugo scale horizontally?

 Yes, it can.
 It can do this using builtin Redis Engine.
 Redis is very fast – for example it can handle hundreds of thousands requests per second.
-This should be OK for most applications in an internet.
-But if you are using Centrifugo and approaching this limit then it's possible to add sharding support to balance queries between different Redis instances.
+This should be OK for most applications in an internet. if you approach Redis resource limits (CPU or memory) then it's possible to use Centrifugo consistent sharding support to balance queries between different Redis instances.

 ### Message delivery model and message order guarantees

 The model of message delivery of Centrifugo server is at most once.
 With recovery feature it's possible to achieve at least once guarantee during retention period to recover missed messages after a temporary disconnect.

 So without recovery feature message you send to Centrifugo can be theoretically lost while moving towards your clients.

 Offline clients do not receive messages.

-Centrifugo tries to do a best effort to prevent message losses on a way to online clients but you should be aware of message lost possibility.
+Centrifugo tries to do the best effort to prevent message losses on a way to online clients, but you should be aware of possible message loss.
 Your application should tolerate this.

 As said above Centrifugo has an option to automatically recover messages that have been lost because of short network disconnections.
-Also it prevents message loss on a way from Redis to nodes over Redis PUB/SUB using additional sequence check and periodical synchronization.
+Also, it prevents message loss on a way from Redis to nodes over Redis PUB/SUB using additional sequence check and periodical synchronization.

 We also recommend modeling your applications in a way that users don't notice when Centrifugo does not work at all.
 Use graceful degradation.
 For example if your user posts a new comment over AJAX call to your application backend - you should not rely only on Centrifugo to get new comment form and display it - you should return new comment data in AJAX call response and render it.
 This way user that posts a comment will think that everything works just fine.
 Be careful to not draw comments twice in this case.